HashCalc Pro

 Requirements

 macOS 15 (Sequoia) or later.
+Apple Silicon (M1 or newer) required.
 Distributed exclusively on the Mac® App Store®.

 Official distribution only

 HashCalc Pro is available exclusively through the Mac App Store.
-There are no other legitimate sources.
-No third-party download sites, no direct DMGs, no GitHub releases, no "cracked" or "patched" builds - only the version Apple distributes from the official product page.
+There are no third-party downloads, direct DMGs, GitHub releases, or legitimate "cracked" or "patched" builds.

-Any copy of HashCalc Pro obtained outside the Mac App Store should be treated as untrusted and potentially tampered with.
-This applies regardless of how legitimate the source appears.
-If you are ever unsure, use the App Store link on this site or search for HashCalc Pro directly in the Mac App Store on your Mac.
+Treat any copy obtained outside the Mac App Store as untrusted.
+Use the App Store link on this site or search for HashCalc Pro directly in the Mac App Store.
+You can also verify the installed app binary against the published release hash.